min2ha/ukwa-site/content/target/57642/index.en.md

   "subject": "Brexit"
 }

-# Sun, The: BREXY BEAST Boris Johnson reveals his four Brexit ‘red lines’ for Theresa May

 In an interview with the Sun, BORIS Johnson laid out his four red lines for Brexit, insisting the  transition period must last “not a second more” than two years.
 His fresh Brexit intervention was bound to anger Theresa May and risked reopening the  feud among her senior ministers.